KarchinLab/open-cravat-modules-karchinlab/packages/splicing/splicing.md

 # Splicing: Package that identifies variants that are likely to alter mRNA splicing patterns.

 This package combines multiple methods and applies filters to select variants that are likely to disrupt mRNA transcript splicing (cryptic splicing).
-Changes in mRNA splicing will often alter the resulting protein sequenc unless the change is in an untransalted region of the mRNA.
+Changes in mRNA splicing will often alter the resulting protein sequence unless the change is in an untranslated region of the mRNA.
 UTR changes may still alter gene regulation.

 The SpliceAI annotator is a deep neural network that accurately predicts splice junctions from an arbitrary pre-mRNA transcript sequence, enabling precise